 For starters, if your project has clean-cut requirements, you can go for the fixed-price model instead.
-There’s simply no need for a dedicated software development team when the project is small, short-term, and has a specifically defined work scope.
+There's simply no need for a dedicated software development team when the project is small, short-term, and has a specifically defined work scope and chosen tech stack.
 If you know exactly what you need, make a fixed-price arrangement with outsourced developers.
 Possibly, even a couple of freelancers may be enough.

 For mid-sized projects with a predetermined scope (or one that might slightly change), you may consider opting for a contract with hourly rates instead of a fixed price.
 The only difference is the lack of necessity to hire a dedicated team that'll be obliged to stick with you till the end.

 If You Have a Budget Limit or You're Short on Time

 On another note, if the project’s budget is tight or your deadlines are highly limited, then maybe you don't need a software development team with dedicated full-time specialists.
 Paying a fixed price for the required workload can be sufficient to reach your goal and supplement your startup team structure for some time.

 Hiring a Dedicated Software Development Team: Structure

 On average, dedicated teams have 6 to 8 people, but it doesn't imply only developers.
 You can request your vendor to add on other roles from their pool if needed.
-Here’s a list of specialists in a possible web development team structure:
+Here's a list of specialists in a possible web development team structure: